-Thales of Miletus before christ (624/623 - 548/545 BC) was a Greek nathematician, astronomer and pre-Socratic mathematician, astronomer and pre-Socratic philosopher from Miletus in
+Thales of Miletus before christ (624/623 - 548/545 BC) was a Greek mathematician, astronomer and pre-Socratic philosopher from Miletus in

 Ionia, Asia Minor.
 He was one of the Seven Sages of Greece.
 Many, most notably Aristotle, regarded him as the first philosopher in the Greek tradition, and he is otherwise historically recognized as the first individual in Western civilization known to have entertained and engaged in scientific philosophy.